National Centre for Longitudinal Data

 Household, Income and Labour Dynamics in Australia (HILDA) fact sheet

 These studies each follow their own cohort of people through various stages of their lives, charting social change and exploring the reasons behind it.

 Information regarding access to the data sets of the Centre studies is available at Access to DSS Longitudinal Datasets.

 Please note that the NCLD is currently reviewing access arrangements for its four study datasets.
 This includes assessing the feasibility of removing or reducing the current data access fees.
-Any changes to data access fees resulting from the review would be expected to take effect before the end of 2016.

 Currently the existing data access fees and data access arrangements remain in place.
 If your application will incur a cost (i.e. all applications for Individual Deed of Licence) and you do not need urgent access to these datasets you may wish to delay your access request until the review has been finalised.